Oprah remembers Breonna Taylor in heartfelt social media post

 LOUISVILLE, Ky. — Oprah Winfrey is remembering Breonna Taylor one year after she was shot and killed by Louisville police.

-The media mogul took to Instagram Saturday evening to reflect on the somber anniversary.
+The media mogul took to Instagram Saturday to reflect on the somber anniversary.

 “For anyone whose lost a loved one, you know the “firsts” are always the hardest.
 The first holiday without them.
 The first birthday.
 The first anniversary of their death,” she said.